 Ensuring time for a restorative conversation aligns with Māori philosophy and supports tinana, hinengaro and wairua of all those involved (Macfarlane, 2007).
 To retain the mana of individuals, our practice focuses on examination and restoration of incidents rather than blaming and punishing.

-From the evidenced-based research, and in consultation with all stakeholders, we chose the following Values and Capabilities that support positive behaviour management.
+From the evidenced-based research, and in consultation with all stakeholders, we chose the following Values and Capabilities as part of our Vision, that support positive behaviour management.